Santa Croce Basilica – Architecture and Art Treasures

 Erection of the church took years to complete.
 Sir Francis Sloane, English benefactor, added the marble facade to the church exterior in 1863.
 It was in 1853 that work started on the current neo-Gothic façade of traditional white, green and pink Carrara marble.
 A six-pointed star embellishes the tympanum of Santa Croce.
 Francis Sloane had contributed the startling sum of 400,000 scudi out of the total 580,000 scudi that the facade eventually cost.

 The 1966 flood of River Arno damaged the basilica.
 Waters of River Arno entered the church and devastated the building and art treasures.
 Restoration work lasted many years.
 Among the severely damaged art works was Giorgio Vasari’s Last Supper.
 Many conservators worked over forty years to restore the painting.
+The sacristy contains Cimabue’s renowned crucifix.
+The disastrous floods of 1966 severely damaged the crucifix which has subsequently been preserved as a monument.

 The Interior of Santa Croce Basilica